Autophoresis of a Janus particle near a planar wall: a lubrication limit: Conclusion

 \section{Conclusion}

 In this study, we examined the dynamics of a Janus particle near a solid wall.
-For an axisymmetric configuration in which the inert face is oriented parallel to the boundary, we obtained the vertical hydrodynamic force acting on the particle for both the original and complementary configurations, as illustrated in Fig.~\ref{fig:vertical_velocity}.
-In the near-contact regime, this hydrodynamic force is dominated by the lubrication force within the narrow particle–wall gap and is determined by the extent to which the wall effectively “sees” the active portion of the particle; even a small inert face or, conversely, a small active cap can have a pronounced influence on the particle’s motion when it is brought sufficiently close to the wall.
+For an axisymmetric configuration in which the inert face is oriented parallel to the boundary, we obtained the vertical velocity of a freely suspended Janus particle for both the original and complementary configurations, as illustrated in Fig.~\ref{fig:vertical_velocity}.
+In the near-contact regime, the hydrodynamic force is dominated by the lubrication force within the narrow particle–wall gap and is determined by the extent to which the wall effectively “sees” the active portion of the particle; even a small inert face or, conversely, a small active cap can have a pronounced influence on the particle’s motion when it is brought sufficiently close to the wall.
 This behavior is captured by the dimensionless parameter $\Phi = \phi / \epsilon^{1/2}$, which compares the cap size to the square root of the gap distance.

-Although the analysis of the axisymmetric configuration in Sec.~\ref{Axi_section} is relatively straightforward, the methods developed to treat mixed boundary conditions in the lubrication regime, detailed in Appendix~\ref{transition_region}, are broadly applicable and readily extensible to more complex boundary conditions, such as those arising from periodically patterned Janus particles or, more generally, lubrication flows with mixed boundary conditions.
+Although the analysis of the axisymmetric configuration in Sec.~\ref{Axi_section} is relatively straightforward, the methods developed to treat mixed boundary conditions in the lubrication regime, detailed in Appendix~\ref{transition_region} and Appendix~\ref{general_transition_region}, are broadly applicable and readily extensible to more complex boundary conditions, such as those arising from periodically patterned Janus particles or, more generally, lubrication flows with mixed boundary conditions.
 We are not aware of prior work that establishes the continuity of the solute concentration and its first derivative through matched-asymptotic arguments; the present framework therefore provides a systematic asymptotic basis for identifying regularity of key physical quantities in related problems.
+Several natural extensions of the present framework also remain open.
+In particular, spatially varying surface mobility or activity, as well as osmotically driven flows along the bounding substrate, could be incorporated in the axisymmetric setting through modifications to the slip or solute-flux boundary conditions.
+These extensions should remain analytically tractable and provide useful directions for future work.